Arts, Health and Wellbeing

-One strand of the programme is aimed at engaging Dental Institute academics to work with artist partners to conceive and develop experimental arts-based approaches to the Dental Institute’s focus of Understanding Disease, Enhancing Health and Restoring Function.
-An initial workshop took place in January 2018, followed by a second workshop in March which offered opportunities for artists and arts organisations to develop new conversations and collaborations with Dental Institute researchers at King's.
+One strand of the programme is aimed at engaging academics from the Faculty of Dentistry, Oral & Craniofacial Sciences to work with artist partners to conceive and develop experimental arts-based approaches to the Faculty’s focus of Understanding Disease, Enhancing Health and Restoring Function.
+An initial workshop took place in January 2018, followed by a second workshop in March which offered opportunities for artists and arts organisations to develop new conversations and collaborations with researchers from the Faculty of Dentistry, Oral & Craniofacial Sciences at King's.

 A second strand is aimed at academics from Nursing, Midwifery & Palliative Care, responding to the question: “Reimagining staff wellbeing and workforce sustainability in healthcare settings: Can we enhance resilience, engagement and performance through innovative arts interventions?”

 Seed-funding was awarded to the best proof of concept ideas in each strand and a total of eight projects are now underway with one more in the pipeline:

 - 360 Patient Care, led by Dr Bryan Kerr, Department of Sedation & Special Care Dentistry, with Too Right Films Ltd The project aims to create a 360 film to help the viewer see the world from the perspective of a disabled person to better understand the challenges facing disabled patients when accessing clinical environments.